 - Understand the reasoning behind your competitors’ products

 Any products are, ultimately, solutions to a particular problem.

 To really understand your competitors’ products – and to end up with a better design strategy as a result – you’ll need to sit down and ask yourself some fundamental questions about what their products do.

 Identify the reasons behind your competitors’ success by honing in on ‘why’ questions.
-From here, you can better understand why your competitors design their products in certain ways, and see the logic behind common design tropes in your industry.
+From here, you can better understand why your competitors design their products in certain ways.
+You can also see the logic behind common design tropes in your industry.

 Your first question here should be ‘why does this problem exist?’. – work from there.

-Then move onto ‘what’ questions to understand the differences between your product and your competitors’ products; where they excel and where you excel; where you come up short and where they come up short.
+Then move onto ‘what’ question.
+This will help you understand the differences between your product and your competitors’ products.
+For where they excel and where you excel; where you come up short and where they come up short.

 What features have your competitors introduced to solve the problems identified above?
 What technology do they use, and what platforms do they make their product available on?
 What aftercare or customer service guarantees do they offer?

 These are all essential in creating a solid understanding of your competitors’ design strategy – and its strengths and weaknesses – before moving onto the next stage: